anhminh3105/Tensorflow-YOLO/README.md

 1. download and install Anaconda from its Website. from this point I will be using my personal default of naming, you may change it however you like
-2. Open Anaconda Prompt (or add the path of Anaconda Executable to sytem variables to use within CMD) and issue command to create a new environment name `tf-gpu`:
+2. Open Anaconda Prompt (or add the path of Anaconda Executable to sytem variables to use within CMD) and create a vitural environment named `tf-gpu`:
       ```
       conda create --name tf-gpu
       ```
-3. Now activate it
+3. activate it
       ```
       conda activate tf-gpu
       ```